shcherbatiuk17/password-generator/Develop/README.md

 ## Password Generator

 This is a password generator program that allows you to generate a new, secure password based on your selected criteria.
-The program prompts you for password criteria such as length and character types, validates your input, and generates a password that matches the selected criteria.
+The program prompts you for password criteria such as length and character types, validates your input, and generates a password .

 ### How to Use